 20 of the best popular science books

-Philip Ball, author of How Life Works, on what makes a great popular science book, plus our reading list of books that make the cut.
+Philip Ball, author of How Life Works, on what makes a great popular science book, plus our reading list of non-fiction books that make the cut.

 What is the secret of the most successful popular science books?
 There isn’t one, to tell the truth – but at the same time, it’s a formulation that works pretty well.
-Promise (ideally in the title) to reveal something “secret” or “hidden” about the world – about the plants, the brain, the universe, you name it – and you have a hook to draw in readers.
+Promise (ideally in the title) to reveal something 'secret' or 'hidden' about the world – about the plants, the brain, the universe, you name it – and you have a hook to draw in readers.
 This is a very old tradition: one of the most popular books for the Middle Ages was called the Secret of Secrets, a mishmash of alchemy, astrology, magic and medicine allegedly written by Aristotle, and audiences couldn’t resist that allure.
 It might sound a far cry from today’s popular science, but in both cases the promise plays on the fact that nature is often hard to fathom and understand.
 A good science book will deliver Aha! moments, leaving you feeling the wiser for it.

 Still, there’s no equation or formula that tells you how to do that.
 Sometimes the trick is to tell a human story, perhaps even with heroes and villains.
 Sometimes the sheer poetry of the prose is what wins the reader over.
 Sometimes we delight in mind-boggling ideas, or by contrast in finding the unexpected in the most ordinary or unappealing of places: dust, bacteria, disease.
 But at the core of the best science books are ideas: they make us think, and perhaps wonder, and we finish them looking at the world afresh.